 “There are but three females confined in the prison,” reported the Daily Alta California, Aug.
 9, 1868.
 “They occupy apartments over the officers’ quarters in the yard, and are kept strictly secluded.
-They are not allowed to leave the building during week days.
-On Sundays, while the male convicts are attending (church), the females are permitted a few hours open air exercise.
+They are not allowed to leave the building during weekdays.
+On Sundays, while the (men) are attending (church), the females are permitted a few hours open air exercise.
 The diet (for the women is) superior, furnished from the table of the officers.
-One woman has an infant (a little) over a year old.”
+One woman has an infant, (a little) over a year old.”

 San Quentin’s first matron

 Seeing the need for more organization, the Board of State Prison Directors took action.

 Prison officials will “create the position of Matron at San Quentin,” reported the Daily Alta California, Jan.
 23, 1885.
 “The duties of the Matron, to be appointed by Warden Shirley, will be to assume guardianship of the female prisoners.
 Her salary will be $50 a month and board.
 The females now confined in San Quentin number 15 in all.”

 In 1885, one of the prison reports mentioned improvements at the Women’s Department run by matron, Mrs. Lancaster.

 Construction plans included “a two-story brick building for the resident physician and (an) addition to the female department (costing) $6,962.
 The latter improvement was very necessary, and has resulted most satisfactorily to the unfortunate women confined here.
 The female department (is overseen by a) matron, under whose supervision the (women) are employed at labor,” the report stated.